khangluong2004/COMP20007_Assignment1/README.md

 The main algorithm is located in convexHull.c.
 The main data structure is a simple linkedList.
 Both are tasks implemented by me.

-The description below is extracted from the course's problem description (with a bit of note).

 ## Tasks details